Mevalonate kinase deficiency: Biochemistry

-Cause

-Virtually all people with the syndrome have mutations in the gene for mevalonate kinase, which is part of the HMG-CoA reductase pathway, an important cellular metabolic pathway.
-Indeed, similar fever attacks (but normal IgD) have been described in patients with mevalonic aciduria – an inborn error of metabolism now seen as a severe form of HIDS.

 Pathophysiology

-It is not known how mevalonate kinase mutations cause the febrile episodes, although it is presumed that other products of the cholesterol biosynthesis pathway, the prenylation chains (geranylgeraniol and farnesol) might play a role.
+The pathophysiology of MKD is complex and currently under activate investigation.
+Defects in protein prenylation appear to drive the inflammatory phenotype by leading to activation of the pyrin and NLRP3 inflammasome through loss of RhoA and Rac1 membrane localization.
+Activation of the inflammasome leads to increase processing and release of interleukin-1 family cytokines.

 Diagnosis

 Mevalonate kinase deficiency causes an accumulation of mevalonic acid in the urine, resulting from insufficient activity of the enzyme mevalonate kinase (ATP:mevalonate 5-phosphotransferase; EC 2.7.1.36).

 The disorder was first described in 1985.

-Classified as an inborn error of metabolism, mevalonate kinase deficiency usually results in developmental delay, hypotonia, anemia, hepatosplenomegaly, various dysmorphic features, mental retardation, an overall failure to thrive and several other features.
+Classified as an inborn error of metabolism, mevalonate kinase deficiency usually results in developmental delay, hypotonia, anemia, hepatosplenomegaly, various dysmorphic features, an overall failure to thrive and several other features.

 Treatment

 There is no treatment for MKD.
 But, the inflammation and the other effects can be reduced to a certain extent.